-If you are interested in finding out about the other work offered by Dr Mike Lloyd, for example, treatment of more common problems such as depression, anxiety, OCD, please click on the Home image below, which will take you to our partner page, Cheshire Psychology.
+If you are interested in finding out about the other work offered by members of our team, for example, treatment of more common problems such as depression, anxiety, OCD, please click on the Home image below, which will take you to our partner page, Cheshire Psychology.

 CTAD is run by Dr Mike Lloyd, BA, MSc, DClinPsych, a Consultant Clinical Psychologist specialising in complex trauma and dissociative disorders.
 As well as running CTAD and Cheshire Psychology, Mike recently left his NHS post in a community adult mental health team in Cheshire to begin work as a consultant for the Ministry of Defence, offering mental health support to serving military personnel.
 Prior to this, Mike spent five years working in child & adolescent / paediatric mental health.

 Mike is a member of the European Society for Trauma and Dissociation (ESTD), having previously been on the ESTD Board and also a UK contact person.
-Mike teaches on the ESTD four day foundation course ("Assessment and Treatment of Dissociative Disorders") and is a lifetime member of First Person Plural, the UK's most prominent expert-by-experience organisation for Dissociative Identity Disorder.
+Mike teaches on the ESTD four day foundation course ("Assessment and Treatment of Dissociative Disorders") and Liverpool University's Clinical Doctorate course.
+He is a lifetime member of First Person Plural, the UK's most prominent expert-by-experience organisation for Dissociative Identity Disorder.
 He has presented in the UK, Europe and Canada.
 He is renovating a house in North Wales in preparation for a new clinic and rescues cats with the RSPCA.

 Carol Broad lives in rural Cheshire, and is currently a Psychotherapist in training, she has spoken at various conferences within the UK and overseas about Dissociative Identity Disorder.
 Carol has experienced her own remarkable journey of recovery from childhood trauma and now enjoys sharing her experience and expertise in the hope others can benefit.
 In her spare time Carol likes to have fun, she loves to travel and enjoys writing a blog, she is also a keen watercolour painter and she adores spending time with her family, especially her two beautiful granddaughters.